Welcome. I am James McGillis.

 A Sense of Entitlement No Longer Serves Us

-Since Navajo National Monument is so peaceful and quiet, I stayed on the morning of October 7, 2009 to enjoy the quiet, empty campground.
+Since Navajo National Monument is so peaceful and quiet, I stayed on the morning of October 7, 2009 to enjoy the otherwise empty campground.
 It was over two hundred miles to my next destination, at Moab, Utah.
 In order to visit all my favorite places along the way, I would have to stretch geodetic verisimilitude.
 Today, my intention was to see it all and still be in my Moab camp before the sun descended behind the Moab Rim.

-I stopped first in Kayenta, Arizona, a city within the Navajo Indian Reservation, or “Res”, as the locals call it.
-Kayenta is also the southern gateway to Monument Valley.
 Other than an Anglo insurance adjuster assisting a local resident, everyone I saw there was Navajo, or Dine’, as they call themselves.
 Although Navajo facial features differ from those we might see elsewhere, the youth of Kayenta wore attire indistinguishable from their suburban brethren across the country.

 While visiting Kayenta in June 2009, I located a field north of town from which emanated the vortex of a regional dust storm.
 Driving south towards Kayenta that day, I traced the point of origin to a field across Highway 163 from Chaistla Butte.
 I was amazed to find that a dust storm covering hundreds of square miles could have its origin in one empty field.

 Ten minutes later, in Monument Valley, I observed ongoing destruction of the landscape.
 Along Highway 163, several dogs herded a flock of sheep southward toward that fateful field.
 With no humans in sight, the dogs kept the sheep moving down that parched valley.
-As it is today, when early Puebloan Indians first inhabited Monument Valley, there was no year-round running stream.
+As it is today, when ancestral Puebloan Indians first inhabited Monument Valley, there was no year-round running stream.

 For over one hundred years, Anglo ranchers’ sacred cattle and the Navajo’s sacred sheep have eaten the West.
 Left unchecked, sheep will eat low lying plants down to their roots.
 One needs to look no farther than the fence lines along Arizona highways to see the damage.
 When compared to the overgrazed landscape of the open range, the protected area along the roadside is lush with vegetation.
-Shifting sand and blowing dust have been part of their lives for so long; locals of all ethnicities now take it their moving landscape for granted.
+Shifting sand and blowing dust have been part of their lives for so long; locals of all ethnicity now take it their moving landscape for granted.

-Mexican Hat Rock, near Mexican Hat, Utah - Click for larger image (http://jamesmcgillis.com) extended dry cycle in the West, we must control and curtail grazing in wind-sensitive areas.
-Allowing further destruction and dissipation of the land will encourage even earlier seasonal dust storms, with attendant early snowmelt in the high country.
+With an extended dry cycle in the West, we must control and curtail grazing in wind-sensitive areas.
+Allowing further destruction and dissipation of the land will encourage even earlier seasonal dust storms, with attendant early snow-melt in the high country.
 The issue no longer centers on sacred grazing rites or cattle ranching traditions.
 Now, the issue is the survival of the Western landscape and all of us who live or play within it.
 Only when all humans abandon their sense of entitlement will this endangered land begin to heal itself.

 As we enter another